-Advanced Technical Theatre continues the technical theatre production skills necessary for careers in arts, media and entertainment.
-Each individual will be expected to independently seek out the knowledge necessary to further his/her understanding of theatrical design in his or her specific production value of choice working hand in hand with the theatre and technical director.
+Prerequisites: Technical Theatre (B or better), Tech Boot Camp (B or better) or Design Portfolio AND Teacher Permission understanding of theatrical design in his or her specific production value of choice working hand in hand with the theatre and technical director.
 These are the student designers of Uni Theatre Arts, and each will be double enrolled in Technical Theatre to serve as Crew Leads in their design area (scheduling exceptions should be made with the drama teacher directly).
 In this course, students will design for the fall play and spring musical as well as work crew for various department events to further their experience in other forms of entertainment and earn school service.
-Students enrolled in this course must also be enrolled in Advanced Theatre Production where their designs will be realized as they lead and mentor crews of their peers, passing on their knowledge and skills. .
+Students enrolled in this course must also be enrolled in Advanced Theatre Production where their designs will be realized as they lead and mentor crews of their peers, passing on their knowledge and skills.
 Students will develop portfolios of their work and resumes to be used in competition, for scholarships, during college interviews and for formal performance.
 The course final will be to produce, direct and perform a complete work that is entirely student done in collaboration with Advanced Drama students.
 Upon completion of the course students will be able to: